SidneyAllen/paypal-java-sdk-getting-started/README.md

-# How to Get Started
+# PayPal Java SDK Getting Started

 ## Introduction
 This guide walks you through installing PayPal's Java SDK as a dependency, obtaining your sandbox API credentials and creating your first order with PayPal's sandbox.